willgm/web-crypto-tools/README.md

 # Web Crypto Tools

-This is has a set of tools to facilitate and give good defaults for use of the native **[Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API)**.
+This is a set of tools to facilitate and give good defaults for use of the native **[Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API)**.

 This project depends on the browser implementation of [Crypto API](https://caniuse.com/#feat=cryptography) and [TextEncoder API](https://caniuse.com/#feat=textencoder), which are both current implemented on all green browsers.
 If you do need to support IE or any older browser, you should look for available polyfills.